sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Typically used as a term in the context of routing (and used as a synonym for forwarding plane), {{RFC6192}} states, the data plane "is typically described as the router architecture hardware and software components responsible for receiving a packet on an incoming interface, performing a lookup to identify the packet's IP next hop and determine the best outgoing interface towards the destination, and forwarding the packet out through the appropriate outgoing interface."

 : In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content (the "payload").
-Transporting payloads via data models used as transport encodings and corresponding operations are used on the data plane to facilitate concatenated or distributed SACM tasks.
+Data plane is used to conduct cascaded or distributed SACM tasks via transporting encodings and corresponding operations defined by data models.

 Data Provenance: